v-stepanov/nakadi-dogfood/README.md

 # Nakadi Dogfood
-Very basic example of how to read from [Nakadi](https://github.com/zalando/nakadi) subscription (this is not an official client)
+Very basic example of how to read from [Nakadi](https://github.com/zalando/nakadi) subscription (this is not an official client).

 The name refers to [dogfooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food)

 # Configure and run